Stability analysis of the Navier-Stokes velocity tracking problem with bang-bang controls: Stability under perturbations

 \end{assumption}

-We note that Assumption \ref{growthasu} is a weaker one compared to the growth assumption \eqref{growthasunec}, i.e., if $\bar u \in\mathcal{U}$ satisfies $0\in w_{\bar u} + N_{\mathcal{U}}(\bar{u})$ then Assumption \ref{growthasu} implies \eqref{growthasunec}.
+{Let us discuss the appearance of the first derivative in Assumption \ref{growthasu} and in \eqref{growthasunec}.
+For optimal control problems without constraints on the set of admissible controls, the first derivative vanishes for the optimal control and thus does not contribute to the growth.
+But in the case of control constraints, the first variation does not need to vanish and can even contribute to the growth.
+This holds especially when the optimal controls are of bang-bang structure.
+For instance, suppose the solution to the adjoint equation satisfies a structural condition, which is commonly assumed in the literature on bang-bang optimal control problems.
+Then, the first variation already fully contributes to the growth appearing in Assumption \ref{growthasu} and \eqref{growthasunec} and can even compensate for a negative second variation. } We note that Assumption \ref{growthasu} is a weaker one compared to the growth assumption \eqref{growthasunec}, i.e., if $\bar u \in\mathcal{U}$ satisfies $0\in w_{\bar u} + N_{\mathcal{U}}(\bar{u})$ then Assumption \ref{growthasu} implies \eqref{growthasunec}.
 Both assumptions imply that $\bar{u}$ is bang-bang, and both will give us the stability we want.
-The advantage for assuming Assumption \ref{growthasu} is that we can directly apply the results in the Appendix while \eqref{growthasunec} requires a more nuanced proof to achieve the stability.
+The advantage of assuming Assumption \ref{growthasu} is that we can directly apply the results in the Appendix while \eqref{growthasunec} requires a more nuanced proof to achieve stability.